 Permission to work or study in Canada.
 Generally this means Canadian nationality, permanent residency, work permit, or study permit.
 Mitacs will arrange for appropriate permission if you apply through them.

 Not required, but preferred qualifications: Coursework in computational biology.
 Experience in R, C, and C++.

-To apply: Please submit a CV (as PDF), an academic transcript (as PDF), and the names, email addresses, and phone numbers of two or three references to
+To apply: Please submit a CV (as PDF), an academic transcript (as PDF), and indicate your expected graduation date and the dates you are available for full-time work (Monday-Friday 9-5) to